-Taking a boat trip on Lake Bohinj will give you incredible views of the mountains and the pristine, alpine waters.
+A boat trip on Lake Bohinj will give you incredible views of the mountains and the pristine alpine waters.

 There are several scenic boat trips available on the lake to choose from.
-The Ladja Bohinj Tourist Boat is a popular and reasonably priced boat trip that also offers audio commentary.
+The Ladja Bohinj Tourist Boat is a popular and reasonably priced boat trip offering audio commentary.

-If you like paddling, you can also kayak on the lake and paddle around in glorious surroundings.
+If you like paddling, you can also paddleboard and kayak on the lake and glide on water in glorious surroundings.

 Visit Savica waterfall

 Savica Falls is one of the most iconic and well-known waterfalls in Slovenia.
-Crystal clear water cascades 78 m into a vivid emerald green river pool below, it is a beautiful sight to behold.
+Crystal-clear water cascades 78 m into a vivid emerald-green river pool below.

 The waterfalls are famously immortalised by Slovenian poet France Prešeren, in his poem ‘Krst pri Savici’.

-It’s a great place for a hike but you must be reasonably fit as the trail through high gorges and rocky walls can be a bit tricky.
+It’s a great place for a hike, but you must be reasonably fit as the trail through high gorges and rocky walls can be tricky.

-You can hike to the waterfall from Ribčev Laz, this 11km trek should take you 2-3 hours depending on pace.
+Hike to the waterfall from Ribčev Laz; this 11km trek should take 2-3 hours, depending on pace.

-You can also take a free shuttle bus to the waterfalls that departs from the parking lot in Bohinjska Bistrica, to Ukanc village.
-From there you can reach the falls by foot, via a marked trail.
+You can also take a free shuttle bus to the waterfalls departing from the Bohinjska Bistrica parking lot to Ukanc village and reach the falls by foot via a marked trail.

 Where to stay in Lake Bohinj

 There’s a great selection of places to stay near Lake Bohinj.
-Choose from hotels, guest houses, hostels and a selection of Airbnb properties.
+Choose from hotels, eco-resorts, campsites and hostels.

 Some of the best places to stay near Lake Bohinj include: